Play Therapy Conference 2016

 - Dealing with supervisees’ career development issues

-A 1-day follow-up day, to present your supervision requirements in a peer group, is offered in a year’s time at a cost of £120.
+A 1-day Follow-Up Day, to present your supervision requirements in a peer group, is offered the following year at a cost of £130.

-Filial Play Coaching & Mentoring is a natural career development for Play Therapists and other
+Filial Play Coaching is a natural career development for Play Therapists and other

 practitioners who wish to work with parents and families.